 Each unit completed in PSHE will be assessed by the class teacher using a range of evidence collected through the unit, this may include participation to class discussions, production of work relating to the unit and practical activities that have demonstrated the skills taught.

-At the end of a unit, teachers complete an Excel spreadsheet.
-Children are assessed as to whether they are emerging, expected or exceeding within these domains.
+At the end of a unit, teachers complete informal assessments / spreadsheets that determine whether children are emerging, expected or exceeding within these domains.
 This is used to provide accurate information to other teachers, the PSHE subject leader and learning support assistants termly and during times of transition.
-The PSHE subject leader keeps samples of children’s work in a portfolio.